The Chora: Museum, art restoration (1945–2020)

 In 1945 the site was secularized and designated a museum via Cabinet Decree, reflecting early Republican efforts to position Byzantine monuments as universal patrimony.
 In 1945, the building was designated a museum by the Turkish government.
 In 1948, the American scholars Thomas Whittemore and Paul A. Underwood, from the Byzantine Institute of America and the Dumbarton Oaks Center for Byzantine Studies, sponsored a restoration program.
 From that time on, the building ceased to be a functioning mosque.
 In 1958, it was opened to the public as a museum, Kariye Müzesi.

 Reconversion to a mosque (2020–2024)

 In 2005, the Association of Permanent Foundations and Service to Historical Artifacts and Environment filed a lawsuit to challenge the status of the Chora Church as a museum.
 In November 2019, the Turkish Council of State, Turkey's highest administrative court, ordered that it was to be reconverted to a mosque.
 In August 2020, its status changed to a mosque.

 The move to convert Chora Church into a mosque was condemned by the Greek Foreign Ministry and by Greek Orthodox and Protestant Christians.
-This caused a sharp rebuke by Turkey.
+This led to a sharp rebuke by Turkey.

-On Friday 30 October 2020, Muslim prayers were held for the first time after 72 years.
+On Friday, 30 October 2020, Muslim prayers were held for the first time after 72 years.

 The building was opened for Muslim worship on 6 May 2024.